• Skip to primary navigation

 So, Infrared Thermography starts with the collection of an infrared image.
 It then converts the image into a radiometric one, allowing technicians to generate temperature value readings from the image.

 The camera essentially converts every pixel in the radiometric image into a temperature measurement.
 It does so by using sophisticated algorithms in the camera’s software.
-Thus, a calibrated IR thermal imaging camera provides accurate temperature measurements of the objects it records, without actually having to touch it.
+Thus, a calibrated IR thermal imaging camera provides accurate temperature measurements of the objects it records without actually having to touch them.

 What is Thermal Analysis as it relates to buildings and equipment?